 In 1623, Villiers worked to make an alliance with Spain, favouring the marriage between the Infanta of Spain Maria Anna, daughter of Philip III, and Prince Charles, who he accompanied to Madrid for this purpose.
 In 1625, he completed a triple alliance with Denmark and the Netherlands.

-George Villiers was assassinated on August 23, 1628, by John Felton – a fanatical sailor who believed that the death of the Duke of Buckingham would serve the good of his country.
+George Villiers was assassinated on August 23, 1628, by John Felton – a fanatical sailor who believed that the death of the Duke of Buckingham would serve the good of the country.
 Villiers had one son, George, who became his heir.

-The duke’s monumental tomb is located in Westminster Abbey.
+The Duke’s monumental tomb is located in Westminster Abbey.

 According to the wishes of the king, George Villiers married the daughter of the 4th Duke of Rutland, Lady Katherine Manners, on May 16, 1620.
-Both Lady Katherine and her father had raised objections to the wedding, but had to accept the king’s request after Katherine had stayed one night under the same roof as Villiers.
+Both Lady Katherine and her father raised objections to the wedding, but had to accept the king’s request after Katherine had stayed one night under the same roof as Villiers.
 Although nothing compromising happened, Lady Katherine was convinced that marrying him was the most prudent thing she could do.
 The artist Van Dyck, portrayed Villiers and Lady Katherine Manners’ marriage, in which they appear as Venus and Adonis.